Jürgen Habermas: Education and career

-In 1983, Habermas returned to his chair at Frankfurt and the directorship of the Institute for Social Research.
-Since retiring from Frankfurt in 1994, Habermas has continued to publish extensively.
+In 1983, Habermas returned to his chair at Frankfurt.
 In 1986, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, which is the highest honour awarded in German research.
-He also holds the position of "permanent visiting" professor at Northwestern University in Evanston, Illinois, and "Theodor Heuss Professor" at The New School, New York.
+Since he retired from Frankfurt in 1994, Habermas continued to publish extensively.
+He held the position of "permanent visiting" professor at Northwestern University in Evanston, Illinois, and "Theodor Heuss Professor" at The New School, New York City.
+He was elected a foreign member of the Serbian Academy of Sciences and Arts on 15 December 1988.

 Habermas was awarded the Prince of Asturias Award in Social Sciences of 2003.
 Habermas was also the 2004 Kyoto Laureate in the Arts and Philosophy section.
 He traveled to San Diego and on 5 March 2005, as part of the University of San Diego's Kyoto Symposium, gave a speech entitled The Public Role of Religion in Secular Context, regarding the evolution of separation of church and state from neutrality to intense secularism.
 He received the 2005 Holberg International Memorial Prize (about €520,000).
 In 2007, Habermas was listed as the seventh most-cited author in the humanities (including the social sciences) by The Times Higher Education Guide, ahead of Max Weber and behind Erving Goffman.
 Bibliometric studies demonstrate his continuing influence and increasing relevance.

-Jürgen Habermas was the father of Rebekka Habermas (1959–2023), historian of German social and cultural history and professor of modern history at the University of Göttingen.
+Scholars taught or influenced by Habermas included Jóhann P. Árnason, Axel Honneth, Hans Joas, Claus Offe, and Herbert Schnädelbach.

-Teacher and mentor
+Personal life and death

-Habermas was a famed teacher and mentor.
-Among his most prominent students were the pragmatic philosopher Herbert Schnädelbach (theorist of discourse distinction and rationality), the political sociologist Claus Offe (professor at the Hertie School of Governance in Berlin), the social philosopher Johann Arnason (professor at La Trobe University and chief editor of the journal Thesis Eleven), the hermeneutical theologian Hans-Herbert Kögler, the sociological theorist Hans Joas (professor at the University of Erfurt and at the University of Chicago), the theorist of societal evolution Klaus Eder, the social philosopher Axel Honneth, the political theorist David Rasmussen (professor at Boston College and chief editor of the journal Philosophy & Social Criticism), the environmental ethicist Konrad Ott, the anarcho-capitalist philosopher Hans-Hermann Hoppe (who came to reject much of Habermas's thought), the American philosopher Thomas McCarthy, the co-creator of mindful inquiry in social research Jeremy J. Shapiro, the political philosopher Cristina Lafont (Harold H. and Virginia Anderson Professor of Philosophy at Northwestern University), and the assassinated Serbian prime minister Zoran Đinđić.
+Habermas married Ute Wesselhoeft (1930–2025), a teacher, in 1955.
+They had three children together.
+One of their children, Rebekka (1959–2023), later became professor of modern history at the University of Göttingen.
+Habermas died in Starnberg, where he had lived since 1971, on 14 March 2026, at the age of 96.
+According to De Standaard, he remained "intellectually alert" even in his final years.

 Philosophy and social theory

-Habermas has constructed a comprehensive framework of philosophy and social theory drawing on a number of intellectual traditions:
+Habermas constructed a comprehensive framework of philosophy and social theory drawing on a number of intellectual traditions: